nephlm/gnosis2/docs/source/hero_creation/quests.md

 deeds?
 How does a Hero fulfill their destiny and have a great character arc?
 The answer is Quests.

-The player through their role as Demiurge, give the Hero a Quest, by giving it a cool name, and a specific thing that must be accomplished.
+The player, through their role as Demiurge, give the Hero a Quest, by giving it a cool name, and a specific thing that must be accomplished.